Jerrysuper123/artisanBread/README.md

 ## 5. Surface - visual design

-### Colors
+### Colours

 - The first colour below (orange "#E27D60") is the primary colour used.
-The bright orange color gives a feel of liveliness, resembling the liveliness of events.
+The bright orange colour gives a feel of liveliness, resembling the liveliness of events.
 Brand logo and icons are designed with this color.

 - The fourth colour (purple "#C38D9E) and the fifth colour (dark green "#41B3A3") are cold colours, which are in contrast with the warm.
 High contrast is used to bring out key information on the app e.g. event listing.